 24. Preserve What You’ve Got.
 Use lemon oil in a spray bottle to keep your cut fruit fresh until serving.

 Body & Mind Uses for Lemon

 25. Ease Respiratory Gunkity Goop.
-When used with a humidifier, it’s a great way to slow wheezing, colds, cough, and other upper respiratory problems.
+When used with a humidifier, it’s a great way to slow wheezing, cough, and other upper respiratory problems.
 Or see the guidelines on the last page for aromatic use.

 27. Honeylicious Hair Highlights …Chemical Free.
 Skip the expensive salon highlight treatment, and use lemon oil to create your own hair highlights.
 Just go in the sun after using with your hair product, and it will lighten your hair.
 Be careful, it works well!